fury-dev/erp/README.md

 8. **Styled Components**: Use the power of styled-components for styling your components in a dynamic way.
 9. **OAuth**: Secure authentication with OAuth to ensure user identity.
 10. **MongoDB**: A NoSQL database for storing and retrieving data efficiently.
+11. **JEST**: Jest is a JavaScript testing framework designed to ensure correctness of any JavaScript codebase.

 ## Prerequisites